kavinaya2808/XR_Robot_Programming_interface/README.md

-# User Interaction Layer for Robot Programming
+# Mixed Reality User Interface for Robot Programming

 A Mixed Reality (MR) robotics interface built using **Unity**, **ROS 2**, **Meta Quest 3**, and **MRTK3** for real-time robot monitoring, visualization, and interaction.